mozilla-services/merino-py/docs/adr/0003-test-containers.md

 It would allow us to run any Docker containers in our integration tests in a lightweight and sandboxed fashion.
-Overall, we believe that Testcontainers' "Test dependencies as code" approach best fulfills the Usability & Skill Transferability and Maturity & Expandability decision drivers and long term would prove to be the most Cost Efficient option.
+Overall, we believe that Testcontainers' "Test dependencies as code" approach best fulfills the Usability & Skill Transferability and Maturity & Expandability decision drivers and long-term would prove to be the most Cost Efficient option.

 We expect there to be initial labour costs to integrating Testcontainers, but anticipate that moving more verification responsibility to the integration test layer will be more accessible for developers and will reduce bugs found between Merino and third-party integrations.

+There is reasonable belief that Testcontainers would have applicability accross services in PXI, and given the success of Rapid Release and other experiments in Merino, it's a good candidate to use in Merino first as a pilot test.
+Should we find any issues or unsoundness about it, we can always revert the decision in future.

 ## Pros and Cons of the Options

 ### A. Yes.
 Expand the Scope of Integration Tests Using Dependency Docker Containers (Testcontainers)

-Overtime a preference for the unit and integration feature test layers in Merino has emerged.
-These test layers are white box, which means developers can more easily set up program environments to test either happy paths or edge cases.
+A preference for the unit and integration feature test layers in Merino has emerged over time.
+These test layers are white-box, which means developers can more easily set up program environments to test either happy paths or edge cases.
 In addition, tooling for debugging and measuring code coverage is readily available in these layers.
 [Testcontainers][2] can be used to increase the scope of integration tests, covering